Wilton DCF Lawyer

 The findings may either indicate that there is evidence to substantiate findings of abuse or neglect or that the allegations are unsubstantiated.
 Substantiation findings may be appealed.
 A Wilton attorney could provide advice and representation during every stage of the DCF process, from initial interviews to appeals.

 What is the DCF Central Registry?

 Connecticut maintains a Child Abuse and Neglect Registry that is accessible by the public.
-When DCF conducts an investigation, it may conclude that an individual accused of child neglect or abuse should have their name added to the register.
+When the Department of Children and Families conducts an investigation, it may conclude that an individual accused of child neglect or abuse should have their name added to the register.

 Listing on the Registry means DCF determined that an individual is “deemed to pose a risk to the health, safety or well-being of children.”
-Unlike a criminal case, DCF does not need to prove this “beyond a reasonable doubt”, their burden is much lower.
+Unlike a criminal case, the Department of Children and Families does not need to prove this “beyond a reasonable doubt”, their burden is much lower.
 Placement on the registry is not only embarrassing, but it can also cause serious damage to your personal and professional reputation.
-A Wilton DCF lawyer could you appeal the decision to place your name on the Central Registry or assist with the requirements to remove it.
+A Wilton lawyer with experience handling DCF cases could help you appeal the decision to place your name on the Central Registry or assist with the requirements to remove it.